Coroner: Hong Kong

 The Coroner makes orders after considering the pathologist's report.

 Ireland

-The Coroners Service is a network of Coroners situated across Ireland, usually covering areas based on Ireland's traditional counties.
+The Coroners Service is a network of Coroners working across Ireland, usually covering areas based on Ireland's traditional counties.
 They are appointed by local authorities as independent experts and must be either qualified doctors or lawyers.
 Their primary function is to investigate any sudden, unexplained, violent or unnatural death in order to allow a death certificate to be issued.
 Any death due to unnatural causes will require an inquest to be held.

 New Zealand

 The coronial system operates under the Coroners Act 2006, which: